pieces-app/cli-agent/README.md

 # Important

-Make sure you Have [**Pieces OS**](https://docs.pieces.app/installation-getting-started/what-am-i-installing) installed in order to run the Pieces CLI tool.
+Make sure you have [**Pieces OS**](https://docs.pieces.app/installation-getting-started/what-am-i-installing) installed in order to run the Pieces CLI tool.

 ### Table of Contents
 - [Operating System Support](#operating-system-support)